mecid/mecid.github.io/_posts/2023-04-25-photospicker-in-swiftui.md

 image: /public/photokit.jpeg
 ---

 Nowadays, many frameworks Xcode provides us contain SwiftUI views, including the PhotosUI framework.
 The PhotosUI framework provides the *PhotosPicker* button, allowing us to offer photo-picking functionality in our apps quickly.
-This week we will learn how use the *PhotosPicker* view in SwiftUI.
+This week we will learn how to use the *PhotosPicker* view in SwiftUI.

 {% include friends.html %}